Tobias-Fechner/re-place.academy/3 - Product/0 - Value.md

-Value model: highlight the polycentric/ multi-hub network as organisational form innovation opening up new opportunities for speed and learning.
+Value model: highlight the polycentric/ multi-hub network as organisational form innovation opening up new (value model) opportunities for speed and learning.